VP9: History

 VP9 is the last official iteration of the TrueMotion series of video formats that Google bought in 2010 for $134 million together with the company On2 Technologies that created it.

 The development of VP9 started in the second half of 2011 under the development names of Next Gen Open Video (NGOV) and VP-Next.
 The design goals for VP9 included reducing the bit rate by 50% compared to VP8 while maintaining the same video quality, and aiming for better compression efficiency than the MPEG High Efficiency Video Coding (HEVC) standard.
 In June 2013 the "profile 0" of VP9 was finalized, and two months later Google's Chrome browser was released with support for VP9 video playback.
 In October of that year a native VP9 decoder was added to FFmpeg, and to Libav six weeks later.
 Mozilla added VP9 support to Firefox in March 2014.
 In 2014 Google added two high bit depth profiles: profile 2 and profile 3.

 In 2013 an updated version of the WebM format was published, featuring support for VP9 together with Opus audio.

 In March 2013, the MPEG Licensing Administration dropped an announced assertion of disputed patent claims against VP8 and its successors after the United States Department of Justice started to investigate whether it was acting to unfairly stifle competition.

 Throughout, Google has worked with hardware vendors to get VP9 support into silicon.
 In January 2014, Ittiam, in collaboration with ARM and Google, demonstrated its VP9 decoder for ARM Cortex devices.
 Using GPGPU techniques, the decoder was capable of 1080p at 30fps on an Arndale Board.
 In early 2015 Nvidia announced VP9 support in its Tegra X1 SoC, and VeriSilicon announced VP9 Profile 2 support in its Hantro G2v2 decoder IP.

 In April 2015 Google released a significant update to its libvpx library, with version 1.4.0 adding support for 10-bit and 12-bit bit depth, 4:2:2 and 4:4:4 chroma subsampling, and VP9 multithreaded decoding/encoding.

 In December 2015, Netflix published a draft proposal for including VP9 video in an MP4 container with MPEG Common Encryption.

 In January 2016, Ittiam demonstrated an OpenCL based VP9 encoder.
 The encoder is targeting ARM Mali mobile GPUs and was demonstrated on a Samsung Galaxy S6.

 VP9 support was added to Microsoft's web browser Edge in 2016.

 In March 2017, Ittiam announced the completion of a project to enhance the encoding speed of libvpx.
 The speed improvement was said to be 50-70%, and the code "publicly available as part of libvpx".

 Features

 VP9 is customized for video resolutions greater than 1080p (such as UHD) and also enables lossless compression.

-Indeed, VP9 supports 12K (11520×6480 or 12228×6480) videos instead of HEVC, that is only capable to manage resolutions up to 8192×4320 pixels.
+It supports resolutions up to 65536×65536, whereas HEVC supports resolutions up to 8192×4320 pixels.

-The VP9 format supports the following color spaces: Rec.
+The VP9 format supports the following color spaces (and corresponding YCbCr to RGB transformation matrices): Rec.
 601, Rec.
 709, Rec.
 2020, SMPTE-170, SMPTE-240, and sRGB.

-VP9 supports HDR video using hybrid log–gamma (HLG) and perceptual quantizer (PQ) transfer functions.
+VP9 supports many transfer functions and supports HDR video with hybrid log–gamma (HLG) or perceptual quantizer (PQ).